-In accordance with our Third Restated By-Laws (our "By-Laws") and our Amended and Restated Certificate of Incorporation (our "Charter"), our Board currently consists of seven members that are currently divided into three classes (designated as Class I, Class II and Class III, respectively).
+In accordance with our By-Laws and our Amended and Restated Certificate of Incorporation (our "Charter"), our Board currently consists of seven members that are currently divided into three classes (designated as Class I, Class II and Class III, respectively).
 In August 2021, at our annual stockholders' meeting, our stockholders approved an amendment to our Charter to declassify our Board.
-We are two-thirds of the way completed in the declassification process, which we expect to complete at our 2024 annual stockholders meeting.
-Pursuant to such charter amendment (i) our current Class I directors stood for election at our 2022 annual meeting and have stood, and will continue to stand, for election for one-year terms thereafter, (ii) our current Class III directors will stand for election at our 2023 annual meeting and will stand for election for one-year terms thereafter and (iv) beginning in 2024, all directors will stand for election for one-year terms at the 2024 annual meeting.
+We are two-thirds of the way completed in the de-classification process, which we expect to complete at this 2024 annual stockholders meeting.
+Pursuant to such charter amendment (i) our current Class I directors stood for election at our 2022 annual meeting and have stood, and will continue to stand, for election for one-year terms thereafter, (ii) our current Class II directors stood for election at our 2023 annual meeting and will stand, for election for one-year terms thereafter and (iii) our current Class III directors will stand for election at the Annual Meeting and will stand for election for one-year terms thereafter and our Board will be fully declassified.

-Our Nominating and Corporate Governance Committee ("NCG Committee") considers and chooses nominees for our Board with the primary goal of presenting a diverse and well-qualified slate of candidates who will serve the interests of our Company and our shareholders, taking into account the attributes of each candidate's professional skill set and credentials, as well as gender, age, ethnicity and personal background.
+Our NCG Committee considers and chooses nominees for our Board with the primary goal of presenting a diverse and well-qualified slate of candidates who will serve the interests of our Company and our shareholders, taking into account the attributes of each candidate's professional skill set and credentials, as well as gender, age, ethnicity and personal background.
 In evaluating nominees, our NCG Committee reviews each candidate's background and assesses each candidate's independence, skills, experience and expertise based upon a number of factors.
 We seek directors with the highest professional and personal ethics, integrity and character who have experience at the governance and policy-making level in their respective fields.
 Our NCG Committee reviews the professional background of each candidate to determine whether each candidate has the appropriate experience and ability to effectively make important decisions as a member on our Board.
-Our NCG Committee also determines whether a candidate's skills and experience complement and enhance the collective skills and experience of our existing Board members.
+Our NCG Committee also determines whether a candidate's skills and experience complement and enhance the collective skills and experience of our existing Board Members.